Why the GDPR was introduced…

 Noncompliance with the GDPR regulation can lead to heavy financial losses.

 To avoid this, the GDPR policy has established a checklist for companies to follow.
-The checklist below also provides key questions for organizations to confirm compliance.
+The GDPR checklist below also provides key questions for organizations to confirm compliance.

-The following checklist intends to create awareness about GDPR for e-commerce businesses.
+The following GDPR checklist intends to create awareness about GDPR for e-commerce businesses.
 It is by no means to be perceived as legal advice.
 It aims to help e-commerce business owners gain knowledge about GDPR regulations.
 This guide will also help identify cardinal issues and address them.

-GDPR e-commerce checklist
+GDPR Compliance checklist

 #1.
 If your e-commerce business is based outside of the EU, are you complying with GDPR?